 Nature of our Private Client services

-Our primary focus is delivering professional investment management to families, private individuals, trusts and charitable foundations.
+Our specialism is providing investment advice and management to private individuals, family groups, Trustees and Charities.

 Church House is authorised and regulated by the Financial Conduct Authority to conduct investment business, including the ability to deal in investments on behalf of clients.